robiningelbrecht/continuous-integration-example/README.md

 ```

 At this point new features and/or bug fixes are deployed to your remote server.
 You should be
-good to go to repeat this cycle on and on and on 😌
+good to go to repeat this cycle over and over and over again 😌

 <h2>🍔 Hungry for more?</h2>